rampvisdevelopment/rampvisdevelopment/README.md

 Thus, the url ".../raw/123456789/example.txt" would go to ".../raw/example.txt" and so on.

 **Limitations of gists**
 * Gist lacks many features of normal github.
-Its is for storing small files needed for development rather a place for development itself.
+It is for storing small files needed for development rather a place for development itself.

 <!--
 **rampvisdevelopment/rampvisdevelopment** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.